sticks-stuff/CPSC/README.md

 This is a singleplayer client for Club Penguin, designed for speedrunning.

-Download this as a zip and extract it then run `run.bat`.
+Download this as a zip and extract it then run `start.bat`.

 CPSC uses a lot of code from Kitsune (https://github.com/widd/kitsune) and Zaseth's modified Kitsune (https://github.com/Zaseth/KITSUNE-MODIFIED)